lhrodovalho/AFEBioPICO/README.md

 -  amplifies the AC components with an user selected voltage gain; and
 -  filters frequencies outside the bio-signals bandwidth. </br>

+In order to bias the circuit a current reference is also provided.
 All this process is done while consuming only 5 uW for a 1.8 V supply voltage.

 ### Motivation